 One of the coolest details of the Via Sacra is that you can still see the wear and tear from Roman times on the pavers.
 You’ll see everything from its smoothness to the crevices that wagon wheels created over time.
 This is definitely one of the top things to see at the Roman Forum.

 Address: Via Sacra

 12. Arch of Titus

-The arch gains significant interest from many people from Jerusalem or of Jewish descent since it details a major event in Jewish history.
+The arch gains significant interest from many people from Jerusalem or of Jewish descent because it details a major event in Jewish history.
 Rome controlled Judea at the time and they rebelled against the control.
-It worked out pretty well for them a few hundred years earlier under the Maccabees so they gave it another shot.
+It had worked out pretty well for them a few hundred years earlier under the Maccabees so they gave it another shot.